SPIRE

 Install SPIRE

-Option 1: Configuration for Workload Registration with the SPIRE Controller Manager
+Option 1: Auto-registration using the SPIRE Controller Manager

-By deploying SPIRE Controller Manager along with a SPIRE Server, new entries can be automatically registered for each new pod that matches the selector defined in a ClusterSPIFFEID custom resource.
+New entries will be automatically registered for each new pod that matches the selector defined in a ClusterSPIFFEID custom resource.

 $ kubectl apply -f - <<EOF